Ardhanari/stationery/README.md

 ##### elements on every page:

-header ensuring clear identification
+- header ensuring clear identification

-simplistic navbar
+- simplistic navbar with search

-footer linking to all static pages and social media
+- footer linking to all static pages providing more information and social media

 ##### Homepage/all products/categories/search results page:
+- Contains distinct heading that allows user to identify what page they are looking at
+- In left side column there is categories menu that allows the user to switch between them easily and sorting option to sort displayed products by price or date added

-Displays 4 elements in the row (on desktop, 2 elements on smaller screens, 1 element on the smallest screens).
+- Displays 4 elements in the row (on desktop, 2 elements on smaller screens, 1 element on the smallest screens).
+  - each element consists of smaller picture of the product, its name that links to its detail page and button to add product to the cart

-##### elements on multiple product pages
+##### Detail page of single product

-left-side column: category block showing all available categories to browse

-left-side column: sorting dropdown allowing user to sort by price or date
+- Displays bigger picture for the product
+- Displays its price and full description and all necessary information
+- Allows user to specify quantity of the product and add it to the cart
+- Displays star rating that gathers votes from logged in users
+- Displays reviews that were written by users who purchased the product if there are any

+##### User profile
+- Is marked by icon clearly identifying it is profile page
+- Shows user's orders and saved address if there are any
+- Allows to view past orders and products that were purchased then
+- Links to procedure of requesting password reset

-#####
+##### Static and authentication pages

-icons for clear identification for pages that don’t have left-side column
+- All contain icons for clear identification at what stage of authentication user is or what type of page they actually read
+- Authentication pages display forms allowing user to go through entire process of authentication (first time or returning
+- Static page display content that may be interesting for visitors that are unsure about buying in Papeire yet